The best bath towels of 2021

 We tested a couple of these unique waffle-weave towels (scroll down for our thoughts on the others), and while there’s a lot to like, they may not be for everyone — e.g., people who prefer the comfort of a thick and fluffy towel.
 For us, Pact’s Waffle Bath Towels were the perfect marriage of a traditional high-end cotton bath towel and a waffle-weave one.

 With a raised hexagonal-patterned texture and a clean, modern hem, it looks minimalist and striking, and it feels equally pleasing.
 Lighter weight than both Frontgate and Boll & Branch’s offerings and still highly absorbent, it feels like it’s actively whisking away the water, but it’s still comfortable against the skin and not at all scratchy.
-It’s a more rough-hewn texture, so it’s not a snuggly fluffy option like many of the other brands we tested, so again, personal preference may come into play.
+It’s a more rough-hewn texture, so it’s not a snuggly, fluffy option like many of the other brands we tested — again, personal preference may come into play.

 What’s more, Pact is a company we can get behind ecologically: The towels are crafted from 100% pure organic cotton terry and are fair trade certified (i.e., made in fair trade factories that ensure safe working conditions and support local communities).
 The company prides itself on its towels as well as its clothing, being fashioned from organic cotton, whose production saves water and uses no toxic chemicals.
 Towels and other products are shipped in 98% postconsumer recycled materials, and Pact has partnered with an eco-tech company to help offset the carbon footprint of its products.
 Overall, we found this to be an incredible towel whose sustainable creation was the icing on the cake.